 General Procedures

-First Level Review () of proposals for appointment, promotion or tenure submitted by a department or its representative or, in the absence of agreement within the department, by the candidate, shall follow these guidelines:
+First Level Review (all reviews within the SOM) of proposals for appointment, promotion or tenure submitted by a department or its representative or, in the absence of agreement within the department, by the candidate, shall follow these guidelines:

-Consideration for promotion or appointment to the ranks of Associate Professor and Professor in all three series, and consideration for tenure, are subject to an additional level of review within the School of Medicine by the Faculty Promotions Committee ("Review Committee" in the Laws of the Regents).
+Consideration for promotion or appointment to the ranks of Associate Professor and Professor in all three series, and consideration for tenure, are subject to review within the School of Medicine by the Faculty Promotions Committee ("Review Committee" in the Laws of the Regents).
 The Faculty Promotions Committee (FPC) shall receive from the Dean all

 information submitted by the faculty member's department to support the recommendation and shall request any additional information until, in its judgment, the submitted information is adequate.
 When the petition for promotion, appointment or tenure is made by the individual faculty member, (without the support of the department chair and DEC), it is the responsibility of the faculty member to collect and present to the Dean all appropriate information.
 This information will then be forwarded to the FPC by the Dean.